-And this makes a lot of sense on the surface.
-Reducing real estate to an apparently apples-to-apples base line metric (hey, every apartment has square feet and costs money) can help buyers wade through a lot of the broker babble marketing mumbo jumbo that just distracts from the fundamental truth of hard price per square foot data.
+This makes a lot of sense on the surface.
+It makes sense to try to reduce real estate to an apples-to-apples base metric (hey, every apartment has square feet and costs money).
+This can help buyers wade through broker babble.
+Broker marketing mumbo jumbo often distracts from the fundamental truth of hard price per square foot data.

 But this would be wrong.
-You can still ignore the broker babble marketing mumbo jumbo, but do not solely rely on the square footage numbers published in real estate listings as there is no uniform method of measuring square footage and you will not get an apples-to-apples comparison.
+You can still ignore the broker babble, but do not rely solely on the square footage numbers published in real estate listings.
+There is no uniform method of measuring square footage, and you will not get an apples-to-apples comparison.

-In the recent real estate news is an article about the celebrity studded new condo conversion 443 Greenwich Street and how the usable square footage in each apartment (i.e., the space you will be living in) is actually 15% less than the square footage that is published in the listing.
-The square footage that is published in condominium listings is taken from the offering plans for those buildings that have been approved by the NYS Attorney General’s office – the governmental authority which oversees condominium sales.
-Yes, you read that right, the law in the State of New York actually allows condo developers to tell buyers that they are purchasing materially larger apartments than they will be getting, as long as the offering plan states the method of measurement and a disclaimer that you are purchasing more square footage than you will actually be able to use.
+In recent real estate news, there is an article about the celebrity studded new condo conversion 443 Greenwich Street and how the usable square footage in each apartment is actually 15% less than the square footage that is published in the listing.
+Usable square footage is the space you will be living in.
+The square footage that is published in condominium listings is taken from the offering plans for those buildings.

-But sometimes, when you look at a condo listing from an older post-war building, the square footage quoted actually appears to make sense.
+Sometimes, when you look at a condo listing from an older post-war building, the square footage quoted appears to make sense.
 That’s because condos from different eras used different methods to measure square footage.
-In the 1980s, when condominium ownership of apartments began to gain popularity relative to co-op ownership, square footage was measured in a way that far more accurately described the usable square footage of apartments.
+In the 1980s, condominium ownership of apartments began to gain popularity relative to co-op ownership.
+At the time, square footage was measured in a way that far more accurately described the usable square footage of apartments.

-And finally, let’s discuss co-op square footage.
-The square footage of co-op units is rarely found in real estate listings since it is not typically published in the co-op’s offering plan, and lawsuits filed by remorseful buyers over allegedly overstated square footage has deterred brokers from calculating it themselves and including it in listings.
-This is frustrating for many buyers who want to know what they’re buying, especially when they can compare it to a comparable condo listing that has the square footage listed.
+Finally, let’s discuss co-op square footage.
+The square footage of co-op units is rarely found in real estate listings since it is not typically published in the co-op’s offering plan.
+Lawsuits filed by remorseful buyers over allegedly overstated square footage has deterred brokers from calculating it and including it in listings.
+This is frustrating for buyers who want to know what they’re buying.
+Ideally, they would compare it to a comparable condo listing that has the square footage listed.

-All this goes to say that, unless you are comparing the square footage of condominium units in the same building, a comparison of price per square foot will most likely be a flawed calculation that should not be relied on.
-Without a uniform method of measurement, a market that is making huge strides toward transparency remains opaque with respect to perhaps the most important piece of information in a listing.
-Buyers and brokers cannot compare apples to apples without having a professional survey performed to measure the interior usable square footage of a unit before making an offer, which, while not impossible, is impractical, at best, in a market where decisions often have to be made in a very short amount of time.
+All this goes to say that, unless you are comparing condos in the same building, a comparison of price per square foot will likely be a flawed calculation.
+I advise you not to rely on it.
+Without a uniform method of measurement, a market that is making huge strides toward transparency remains opaque.
+And this is perhaps the most important piece of information in a listing.
+You cannot compare apples to apples without having a professional survey performed to measure the interior usable square footage.
+While not impossible, this is impractical, at best, in a market where decisions often have to be made in a very short amount of time.